 3.68.
-Five clear days before a meeting of the Council's executive, all Members of the Council will be entitled to inspect any document (except those available only in draft form) in the possession or under the control of the Cabinet or its Committees which relates to any key decision unless Standing Order 22.2(a) or (b) above applies.
+Subject to the Access to Information Procedure Rules five clear days before a meeting of the Council's Cabinet, all councillors will be entitled to inspect any document (except those available only in draft form) in the possession or under the control of the Cabinet or its Committees which relates to any key decision unless Rule 3.66 a. or b. above applies.